 The Pokagon Bodewadmik Ogitchedaw will foster comradery among tribal veterans and will honor all veterans for the values and virtues attributable to their service.

-Veterans and service members: Ogitchedaw want to hear from you
+Veterans and service members: Ogitchedaw wants to hear from you

 Efforts are underway to create a comprehensive and current database of Pokagon veterans and current service members.
 The Ogitchedaw Board wants to involve more veterans in membership events like movie nights, potlucks, and other activities year-round, not just during the tribe’s pow wows.
 And the veterans want to correspond with currently-serving members of the military to send care packages and offer support when they return home.
 Complete this form to be included in the Ogitchedaw Database.